-Food poverty: Therese Coffey under fire over work longer hours comment
+Eating turnips could help ease vegetable shortage, suggests Therese Coffey

 - Published

+But Downing Street insisted Ms Coffey had simply been "setting out the importance of celebrating the produce that we grow here in the UK".

+"We don't believe it's for us to tell people what they should or shouldn't buy," the prime minister's spokesperson said.

-Therese Coffey has been criticised after suggesting people struggling to afford food could work more hours or upskill to get a higher income.
+Ms Coffey has also come under fire after appearing to suggest people struggling to afford food could work more hours or improve their skills to get a higher income.

-Labour MP Rachael Maskell accused the environment secretary of blaming people on low wages for their food poverty.
+During a question session in the House of Commons, Labour's Rachael Maskell said food banks in her York constituency were running out of supplies and asked what the government was doing "to ensure that no one goes without".

+She said people could also access the £842m Household Support Fund, before adding: "We know that one of the best ways for people to boost their income is not only to get into work if they are not in work already, but to work more hours or get upskilled to get a higher income."

 "It is time her government supported families in need, not making them work harder for a crust," she said.